Scene-aware Unity Save system

-Explore the implementation of a Unity save system which exploits the hierarchy of game objects
+Explore the implementation of a Unity save system that exploits the hierarchy of game objects

 In this article, we'll explore how such a system is designed.
 In the case of Seeb Defender and other similar games, I found that serializing everything into a giant custom object quickly became awkward to work with.
 To illustrate this, I'd like to start with a small case study on the seeb inventory.